isgo-golgo13/k8s-init-containers/README.md

 To see the init containers in this version executing the content writing into the nginx served index.html page, get the cluster IP and append the Service NodePort port # (cluster-ip:node-port)

+If running the K8s cluster on Minikube, then running `minikube ip` to get the cluster ip.